MicrosoftDocs/SupportArticles-docs/support/entra/entra-id/app-integration/error-code-aadsts530004-acceptcompliantdevice-setting-not-configured.md

 ## Scenario 1: Conditional Access policy for compliant devices

-When a Conditional Access policy in the resource tenant is set with the **Require device to be marked as compliant** control and the policy applies to guest users, the error AADSTS530004 can occur.
+When a Conditional Access policy in the resource tenant is set with the **Require device to be marked as compliant** control and the policy is applied to guest users, the AADSTS530004 error can occur.

 To resolve the error, follow these steps: